What Happens If I Do Not Get a Regular Dental Checkup?

 Q. What are the Symptoms of Tooth Sensitivity?

-Answer: The most common symptom of tooth sensitivity is a sudden shooting pain when exposed to certain temperatures such as hot or cold food and drinks, ice cream or cold air.
+Answer: The most common symptom of tooth sensitivity is a sudden shooting pain when exposed to certain temperatures such as hot or cold food and drinks, ice cream, or cold air.
 Other possible symptoms include a tingling sensation in the teeth when eating sweet food or drinking acidic beverages like soda; sensitivity to brushing and flossing; and tenderness when touching the affected area.

 Q. How Can I Treat Tooth Sensitivity?

 Answer: Depending on what’s causing your sensitivity, there are several treatment options available from simple at-home remedies to more involved professional treatments.
-For mild cases at home you can try using special desensitizing toothpastes containing potassium nitrate which blocks off nerve pathways in sensitive areas and reduces inflammation.
+For mild cases at home, you can try using special desensitizing toothpastes containing potassium nitrate which blocks off nerve pathways in sensitive areas and reduces inflammation.
 You should also pay close attention to your brushing technique – use gentle circular motions with a soft-bristled brush instead of scrubbing back and forth – as well as any possible dietary changes you need to make if acidity levels in food or drinks may be playing a role.
-For more severe cases it’s best to consult with your dentist who may suggest one of several professional treatments such as fluoride varnish applied directly onto the affected area combined with desensitizing agents like calcium phosphate paste in order to strengthen diminished enamel structure and reduce discomfort associated with sensitivities.
+For more severe cases it’s best to consult with your dentist who may suggest one of several professional treatments such as fluoride varnish applied directly onto the affected area combined with desensitizing agents like calcium phosphate paste to strengthen diminished enamel structure and reduce discomfort associated with sensitivities.

 What Should You Do For Healthy Teeth?